+UPDATE: August 2018 As promised below I've finally written up my Azure AD B2B Invitation Management Agent.
+You can find it in this post here.
 UPDATE: June 2018 When I originally wrote this post the intent was to test the ability of the Graph MA to export to Azure AD.
 That works.
 That then extended to messing with an identity type other than member (which works to an extent) but I detailed guests.
 However that is incomplete.
 I do have a working solution that utilises the Graph Invitation API via my favourite PowerShell MA (Granfeldt PS MA) and the PowerShell cmdlet New-AzureADMSInvitation from the Azure AD PowerShell Module.
 That solution involves the MS Graph MA connected to a Partner tenant to get visibility of partner users and then creating relevant users in the home tenant via a PowerShell MA and the New-AzureADMSInvitation cmdlet.
 Another MS Graph MA connected to the home tenant provides easy visibility of additional guest user attributes for ongoing functions such as reporting and de-provisioning.
 I will write that up later in July.
 Stay tuned and keep the above in mind when reading this post.

 Just landed from the Microsoft Identity Manager Engineering Team is a new Management Agent built specifically for managing Azure Users and Groups and Contacts.